 Then, find a perfect camping spot.
 The best would be a flat and dry area.
 If it’s windy or looks like it’s going to rain, make sure that the spot is sheltered and located on relatively soft ground, so you can put the pegs deep in the ground.
 You don’t want to find yourself among hard rocks, where you can’t stick a thing, or in boggy surroundings.
 If you are in the hot country in the summer, don’t put your tent in the sunniest spot.
 It will quickly get too hot for you to stay in it and the sun will wake you up way too early in the morning.

 And, of course, look for the most stunning view that you can find!

 Make a list

 Before going camping, make a list of things that you need for wild camping and stick to it.
-Small items make a big difference and you don’t want to find yourself in the situation when you are longing for hot tea, but you realize that you forgot to take the lighter with you (been there, done that).
-If you bring the wine, check if it has a cork or a cap and take a cork screw with you.
+Small items make a big difference and you don’t want to find yourself in the situation when you are longing for hot tea, but you realize that you forgot to take matches.
+If you bring the wine, check if it has a cork or a cap, and remember a corkscrew with you.
 Otherwise, you’d need to use your creativity to open the bottle in another way (been there, done that, too).

 Test your gear

 Try to pitch your tent first time at home or in the garden, check how to inflate the mattress, and make sure that the sleeping bag zips correctly.
 You don’t want to suddenly realize in the middle of your camping trip, that you don’t know how to do it or that some of those things don’t work properly.

 Depending on where you are going – always check the rules and abide by them.
 In Scotland, you can wild camp on most the unenclosed land, however, the area around Loch Lomond has a different law.
 This might happen in any place, so make sure that you know what is allowed and recommended.
 There are also specific wild camping rules, that you need to follow.
 For Scotland check them here.